gipo999/tomcat-webapp-boilerplate/README.md

   - can be customized and improved. <https://github.com/wapiti-scanner/wapiti/blob/master/doc/wapiti.ronn>
 - OWASP ZAP (Zed Attack Proxy)
   - using the base full-scan option
-  - can use the API scan instead (<https://www.zaproxy.org/docs/docker/api-scan/>, <https://github.com/zaproxy/action-api-scan>) can be fed and openapi spec
+  - can use the API scan instead (<https://www.zaproxy.org/docs/docker/api-scan/>, <https://github.com/zaproxy/action-api-scan>) can be fed an openapi spec
   - can be customized and improved.
 Can be put in a custom action to get the full cli power and adding extensions/addons (like sarif report <https://www.zaproxy.org/docs/desktop/addons/report-generation/report-sarif-json/>)

 Reports that won't generate a sarif are uploaded to github pages or are made available with custom actions at [issues](https://github.com/gipo999/tomcat-webapp-boilerplate/issues)